 Fatigue experienced during radiation therapy is usually mild but can get in the way of everyday life.
 It will go away after treatment ends but may take several weeks.
 Exercising has been shown to reduce fatigue during radiation.

-Talk to your doctor or care team about options for freezing your sperm before treatment.
+Talk to your doctor, care team or hauora provider about options for freezing your sperm before treatment.